Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: FileSource
     to: FileSourceInternal
 - rename-model:
-    from: TextSource
-    to: TextSourceInternal
-- rename-model:
-    from: SsmlSource
-    to: SsmlSourceInternal
-- rename-model:
     from: PlayOptions
     to: PlayOptionsInternal
 - rename-model:
     from: StartCallRecordingRequest
     to: StartCallRecordingRequestInternal
 - rename-model:
-    from: ContinuousDtmfRecognitionOptions
-    to: ContinuousDtmfRecognitionOptionsInternal
-- rename-model:
-    from: SendDtmfOptions
-    to: SendDtmfOptionsInternal
-- rename-model:
-    from: SendDtmfRequest
-    to: SendDtmfRequestInternal
-- rename-model:
     from: ChannelAffinity
     to: ChannelAffinityInternal
 - rename-model:
-    from: DtmfConfigurations
-    to: DtmfConfigurationsInternal
-- rename-model:
     from: RecognizeConfigurations
     to: RecognizeConfigurationsInternal
 - rename-model:
-    from: MediaStreamingConfiguration
-    to: MediaStreamingConfigurationInternal
-- rename-model:
     from: DtmfOptions
     to: DtmfOptionsInternal
 - rename-model:
-    from: SpeechOptions
-    to: SpeechOptionsInternal
-- rename-model:
     from: RecognizeOptions
     to: RecognizeOptionsInternal
-- rename-model:
-    from: Choice
-    to: RecognizeChoiceInternal
-- rename-model:
-    from: MuteParticipantsRequest
-    to: MuteParticipantsRequestInternal
-- rename-model:
-    from: MuteParticipantsResponse
-    to: MuteParticipantsResponseInternal
-- rename-model:
-    from: UnmuteParticipantsRequest
-    to: UnmuteParticipantsRequestInternal
-- rename-model:
-    from: UnmuteParticipantsResponse
-    to: UnmuteParticipantsResponseInternal
-- rename-model:
-    from: CollectTonesResult
-    to: CollectTonesResultInternal
-- rename-model:
-    from: ChoiceResult
-    to: ChoiceResultInternal
-- rename-model:
-    from: SpeechResult
-    to: SpeechResultInternal
-- rename-model:
-    from: ExternalStorage
-    to: ExternalStorageInternal
-- rename-model:
-    from: BlobStorage
-    to: BlobStorageInternal
-- rename-model:
-    from: ContinuousDtmfRecognitionRequest
-    to: ContinuousDtmfRecognitionRequestInternal
-- rename-model:
-    from: SendDtmfRequest
-    to: SendDtmfRequestInternal

 # Remove models
 - remove-model: AddParticipantFailed